PioneerAPCS-20/Assignment24/README.md

 ## Specifications

-Given a String length 1 or more of just ints, return the difference between the largest and smallest values in the String.
+Given a String length 1 or more of just integers, return the difference between the largest and smallest values in the String.
 You can assume there will be no negatives.

 A few notes: